-22. On information and belief, Defendants set up seller accounts on the Online Platform using, without authorization, the Asserted Brand Copyrights so that they appear to unknowing consumers to be authorized online retailers of genuine Asserted Brand products.
-Defendants' Online Stores accept payment in United States currency via credit cards and PayPal.
+22. On information and belief, Defendants set up seller accounts on Alibaba using, without authorization, the Brand Copyrights so that they appear to unknowing consumers to be authorized online retailers of genuine brand products.
+Defendants' Alibaba stores accept payment in United States currency via credit cards and PayPal.